edef1c/libfringe/README.md

 (using `std`) as well as on bare metal (using `core`).

 It provides the following safe abstractions:
-  * an implementation of internal iterators, also known as generators, [Generator](https://nathan7.github.io/libfringe/fringe/generator/struct.Generator.html).
+  * an implementation of generators, [Generator](https://nathan7.github.io/libfringe/fringe/generator/struct.Generator.html).

 It also provides the necessary low-level building blocks: